North Dakota House passes essential caregiver bill

 Long-term care facilities were locked down in early 2020 to prevent the spread of COVID-19 among vulnerable residents.
 Supporters of the bill rallied on the North Dakota State Library steps in March and told stories of loved ones in long-term care to support in-person visitation.

-"This bill ensures the rights of long-term care residents are upheld," Rep. Karen Rohr, R-Mandan, said before Friday's House vote.
+"This bill ensures the rights of long-term care residents are upheld," Rep. Karen Rohr, R-Mandan, said before the House vote on April 9.

 Reach Sam Nelson at 701-250-8264 or sam.nelson@bismarcktribune.com.